 Books about high fiber food chart foods…

-From the acclaimed nutrition expert and author of the Smart Food Cookbook series comes health insurance in every bite: delicious, time-saving, antioxidant-rich recipes, low in fat and calories, high in fiber and nutrients, with NO white flour, hydrogenated fats or chemical additives.
+From the acclaimed nutrition expert and author of the Smart Food Cookbook series comes health insurance in each bite – delicious, time-saving, antioxidant-rich recipes, low in fat and calories, high in fiber and nutrients, with NO white flour, hydrogenated fats or chemical additives.

 The more you have working for you, the better your chances of living longer in good health,” writes Jane Kinderlehrer in her newest user-friendly cookbook.